Sadiya: Bura-Buri (Gira-Girasi) Than

 The Bura-Buri Than is another important temple built by the Chutia kings.
-It was dedicated to Primordial parents Gira-Girasi or Bura Buri, which were later sanskritised as Shiva and Sakti.
+It was dedicated to Primordial parents Gira-Girasi or Bura Buri (literal meaning: the-old-ones), which were later sanskritised as Shiva and Sakti.
+The two deities are also known as Kundil Mama.
+The temple was looked upon after by tribal priest called the Deoris and was worshipped by the Dibongia khel of the Deoris.
+Gira-Girasi or Bura-Buri are considered to be a wedded pair and are the parents of Pishasi or Kechaikhaiti and Pishadema.
 Although the structure has fallen due to natural calamities, the base still remains intact upon which a new temple has been built.
 The foundation is an octagonal shaped base made of stone with each edge spanning 3.4 meters in length.
-The temple was built using granite stone and fixed using iron dowels and brackets similar to the ones used in Malini Than and Tamreswari temple.
+The temple was built using granite stone and fixed using iron dowels and brackets similar to the ones used in Malinithan and Tamreswari temple.
 The temple was surrounded by a wall built using bricks of 18–25 cm length and 12–17 cm breadth.